quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 are aggregated into this single `frames_processed` event.

-The `frame_processed` event can be used to signal internal state change not resulting directly from the actual `parsing` of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).
+The `frame_processed` event can be used to signal internal state change not resulting directly from the actual "parsing" of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).